Texas Hill Country: Culture

 The area experiences a fusion of English, Spanish, and German influences in food, beer, architecture, and music that form a distinctively Texan culture separate from the state's Southern and Southwestern influences.
 For example, the accordion was popularized in Tejano music in the 19th century due to cultural exposure to German settlers.

-Devil's Backbone is an elevated, winding stretch of Ranch to Market Road 12 between San Marcos and Wimberley, then Ranch to Market Road 32 continuing through to Blanco.
+Devil's Backbone is an elevated, winding stretch of Ranch to Market Road 32 between Wimberley and Blanco.
 It has long been the subject of ghost stories.
 Folklore about it appeared in a 1996 episode of NBC's Robert Stack anthology series Unsolved Mysteries, featuring apparitional Spanish monks, Comanche, and Lipan Apache tribes, Confederate soldiers on their horses, and a spirit of a wolf.

 The region has emerged as the center of the Texas wine industry.
 Three American Viticultural Areas are in the area: Texas Hill Country AVA, Fredericksburg in the Texas Hill Country AVA, and Bell Mountain AVA.